lisuxue/doov-docs/conference/abstract/README_dsl_devoxx_fr.md

 Nous allons vous le prouver en apprenant à reproduire quelques graphes de Banksy !

-Dans cette présentation, nous allons utiliser dOOv pour contruire un DSL permettant d'exprimer des contraintes sur des pixels, puis appliquer à ces règle des sélections, des croisements et des reproductions : en bref un algorithme génétique.
+Dans cette présentation, nous allons utiliser dOOv pour contruire un DSL permettant d'exprimer des contraintes sur des pixels, puis appliquer à ces règle des sélections, des mutations et des reproductions : en bref un algorithme génétique.

 Yes, Java can do street art !

+en_EN : Can a dynamic ruleset compete with Banksy ?

+The dOOv framework generates pure java DSL from any object model.
+It allows us to mutate programs written with the DSL during execution.
+Thus it makes the writing and conception of genetic algorithm way more straightforward without compromising on performances.

+We are going to prove it by learning to draw some works from Bansky!

+In this talk, we are going to use dOOv to build a DSL expressing constraints on pixels, and then apply to those rules selections, mutations and breeding : a genetic optimisation algorithm.

+Yes, Java can do street art!

 ## Status